 Langbridge Manor is a manor house on the Isle of Wight.
 It is related to Ashey manor (also on the Isle of Wight) as it seems that both were granted in the early 13th century.
 As of 1912, it was the property of Mr. Edward Carter, who purchased it in 1906.

-Important Dates for the langrik family
+Early History of the langrik family

 This web page shows only a small excerpt of our langrik research.
 Another 77 words (6 lines of text) are included under the topic Early langrik History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname langrik include Langridge, Langrich, Langriche, Langrick, Langrige, Langredge, Langrish, Langrith and many more.